Clarice Gregoire James

 Books I Have Written:

-As one of three winners in the 2014 Jerry Jenkins Operation First Novel contest, Double Header was published by Mountainview Books LLC in December 2015.
-The story follows a rising sports columnist who fears losing the unblemished memories of her late father when she learns she has a brother no one knew existed.
+As one of three winners in the 2014 Jerry Jenkins Operation First Novel contest, Double Header was originally published in December 2015.
+An updated second edition, Doubleheader, was released by Elk Lake Publishing in 2019.
+Set in Boston, MA, the story follows a rising sports columnist who fears losing the unblemished memories of her late father when she learns she has a brother no one knew existed.

-Party of One, my second, will be published by Elk Lake Publishing in 2017.
+Set in Sandwich, MA, Party of One was released by Elk Lake Publishing in early 2017.
 In a bold move for a private woman, a widow starts a supper club for single diners, where her private life becomes the “blue plate special” for the eclectic mix who join her.

 What I'm Working On Now: